Turtle-Arena/turtle-arena-archive/trunk/tmnt-readme.txt

-TMNT Arena (working title) is a work in progress TMNT fangame based on the ioquake3 engine.
+TMNT Arena is a work-in-progress TMNT fangame based on the ioquake3 engine.

 == Version ==
-TMNT Arena Alpha 0.1.0 September 30, 2009
+TMNT Arena Alpha (November 6th 2009)

 == Credits ==
 * id software			(For making and releasing Quake III Arena's source code)